folio-org/stripes-components/lib/FilterGroups/readme.md

 The interpretation of the filters is as follows:

 * Filter groups for which no item is selected play no role at all.
-* The contraints of _all_ filter groups for which at least one item is selected must be satisfied.
+* The constraints of _all_ filter groups for which at least one item is selected must be satisfied.
 * Each filter group is satisfied by records that have _any_ of the values specified in the filter.

-In short, records are found if they _any_ of the values for _all_ of the non-empty groups.
+In short, records are found if they match _any_ of the values for _all_ of the non-empty groups.